 Be there for the first day to help staff familiarise themselves with the new system and rectify any gaps on the spot.
 If you have been fastidious there should not be any issues, but some teething issues may be expected.

 IT office relocation

 Transitioning offices is not an easy task.
 You don’t have to recreate the wheel.
-Build a relationship with experienced IT professionals who specialise in IT office relocation.
+Consider enlisting an IT consultancy in London instead.
 They’ll get the best outcome for you without the stress.

 Computers in the City, your IT office and server relocation partner